 Due to the high iodine content (which helps promote healthy thyroid function) this plant can be used as a treatment for hyperthyroidism.
 Preliminary tests show that kelp may be effective in the supplemental treatment of various tumors, although these claims have yet to be substantiated.

-Past cultural studies of diets that include the sea vegetable have determined a link between intake of this plant and: a lower breast cancer rate, less obesity, reduced risk of heart disease, reduced rheumatism and arthritis, lower blood pressure; less thyroid disease; less constipation and gastro-intestinal ailments and less infectious disease.
+Past cultural studies of diets that include the sea vegetable have determined a link between intake of this plant and: a lower breast cancer rate, less obesity, reduced risk of heart disease, reduced rheumatism and arthritis, lower blood pressure, less thyroid disease, less constipation and gastro-intestinal ailments and less infectious disease.
 The sea vegetable provides these benefits because it offers nutritional support to the nervous system and heart in the form of iodine, vitamins, minerals and cell salts.

 The plant is also known for the following properties: it's antibacterial, an antioxidant, a diuretic, an emollient, an endocrine tonic, and an expectorant.
 Thyroid health, which improves when kelp is taken, is an important component of body weight regulation.
 The plant, therefore, may help reduce one major possible cause of obesity.